bernpb/Fantasy_Football_Prediction/Docs/Feature Ideas.md

     * Touchdowns
     * Sacks
     * Punt return yards
-* Bin players into 4 categories for their positions
+* Bin players into 4 categories/tiers for their positions
     * Could base it on previous season performance, or make it a lagging indicator like with continuous stats
         * Use the rolling fantasy points average to bin players based on position
-* Weather at game time
-* Home vs Away
-* Delta in standings --- ie: Win Count
-* Opponent defensive team rank at game time
-* Offensive team rank at game time
-* Just back from injury

-# Engineered Features

-* TrailingAverageFantasyPointsPPR
-* PlayerTier
-*